Ibaad13/fault-tolerant-ekf-supervisor/README.md

 This repository accompanies a study on resilient multi-sensor navigation for UAVs operating in adversarial or degraded-sensor conditions.

+### ⚠️ Disclaimer
+**Use at your own risk.** This software is provided as-is.
+Please ensure you have backed up your data before running these scripts.
 > 📽️ **See it in action** — jump straight to the [animated trajectory results](#-results) below.